jnthn/rakudo-debugger/README.markdown

 # A Command-line Frontend for Rakudo's Debugger

-**Before you use this:** this debugger UI, and the interanls it drives, have been superseded by the new MoarVM Remote Debug support.
+**Before you use this:** this debugger UI, and the internals it drives, have been superseded by the new MoarVM Remote Debug support.
 There are both [GUI](https://commaide.com/) and [command line](https://github.com/edumentab/p6-app-moarvm-debug) clients for it.
 It's unlikely this debugger interface will be further developed, and in time the API it